LiNkzr/homework-C-/README.md

-# This is the homework folder of C project for the 2nd term of first grade in collage
+This is the homework folder of C project for the 2nd term of 1st grade in collage